 The lemongrass and kaffir lime leaves typically used in Malaysian curries bring a fresh and zingy flavour to the dish.
 I wanted to ramp it up further so I added a whole lime cut into wedges into the mix.

-Just look at how good it looks even before cooking.
+Just look at how good this Malaysian vegetable curry looks even before cooking.
 Lovely to leave this in your pot and come home to a perfectly cooked dish that only needs a quick pot of rice to complement it.

 - 4 cloves garlic peeled and crushed